rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 The Cloud Backup agent stores troubleshooting information in a *primary log file* and a series of up to 12 *rollover log files*.
 When logging capacity is reached, the primary log file is rolled over to a rollover log file, and a new primary log file is started.
-As more more logs are rolled over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.
+As more logs are rolled over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.